 This code is intended to bring your attention to key areas of conduct.
-However, the code is backed up by more detailed policies on [Health and Safety, Equal Opportunities and Diversity, Electronic Information and Communications Systems, Social Media,
+However, the code is backed up by more detailed policies on [Health and Safety, Equal Opportunities and Diversity, Electronic Information and Communications Systems, Social Media, Safeguarding Children, Whistleblowing Policy and Procedure, and Allegations of Abuse

-Safeguarding Children.
-It should also be read in conjunction with the Trust's Disciplinary, Grievance and Capability Policies for employees.
+Against Staff in School.
+It should also be read in conjunction with the Trust's Disciplinary Policy and Procedure, Grievance Policy and Procedure and Capability Procedure for employees.